COVID-19 Vaccination for at risk 5 to 11 year-olds

 Unfortunate for us, but terrific for him!
 We will miss him and wish him a very happy retirement.

-They both joined our practice during August.
+They both joined our practice in August.
 Now that they have had some time to settle in, please help us give them a warm welcome!

-❕❕❕ From 19-July-2021, All patients should continue to wear Face Masks and practice Social Distancing in healthcare settings ❕❕❕
+❕❕❕ All patients should continue to wear Face Masks and practice Social Distancing in healthcare settings ❕❕❕

 Accessing your 🦠COVID-19 Vaccination Status